katiejyoung/Capstone/README.md

 ### Distributed Denial of Service (DDoS) Attack
 **Fork Bomb:**
-1. Make sure that the broswer with the site open will not block popups
+1. Make sure that the browser with the site open will not block popups
 2. Add a new record, using the following as the value for the record name:
 >"&amp;gt;<script>
 function fork() {